9ae/ace/notes/trans.md

 Holding diametrically oppositing views a byproduct of the dynamic nature of culture and of the individual.
 More interested in the process of thinking.
 Interested in the soul for its ability to act, in its ability to change.

-Emerson IDs tthe contemporary human pains as we come too late. **We are in the age of memorial, tomb building.
+Emerson IDs the contemporary human pains as we come too late. **We are in the age of memorial, tomb building.
 Instead of thinking for ourselves.** Believes human mind, can contain contradictions, and may be able to hold and be expanded by contradictions.
 Unwilling to be tyrannized by the past. "there's not only creative writing, but creative reading."
 Process of creative reading, contradictions are contained.

 >  Series 1 is about characters learning to let go of the past (authority), and derive meaning for themselves of what it means to live.

 `To believe our own thought, to believe that what is true for you in your private heart is true for all men, -- that is genius.
 Speak your latent conviction, and it shall be the universal sense; for the inmost in due time becomes the outmost,`- Emerson

 > The faulty belief that will come to cause much more suffering is the assumption of "what is true for me is true for all".
 The evangelical nature of the religion, ends up causing many people more harm than good.
-T has many great ideas and philosophies but we also want to bring into account of all the pitfalls.
+It has many great ideas and philosophies but we also want to bring into account of all the pitfalls.

 Nature immitates the soul; does not think but do. - Plotinus (neoplato philopsher)

 > Our souls are manifestations of nature's soul in fragments.
 If the earth is the greater body, then we are fragments of nature.
 If we cannot join with nature upon death, then nature itself will start to suffer.
 Generations and generations pass, with not enough people being able to re-join with nature, the earth will suffer and become chaotic in uninhabitable.
 Lygeia's major change into spreading the word is this awareness, she wasn't just a social worker.
 She was also a thought conquistador.
 She wanted to convert or strengthens other people's belief, believing we will all be doomed if we don't.
 Roderick identified that is is difficult to let go, if you are stricken with suffering.
 He ID that the desire to justice, for revenge in a war torn world, pollutes the soul.
->

 > Confession practice in Lygeian is about a practice of letting go.
 The listener is suppose to suggest means offering one relief from the pain they have suffered or caused.

 The universe fundamentally good. preference for intuition > material investigation (scientific knowledge).